 - Payments to non-Texas vendors, or for goods and services not directly attributable to the physical production of the commercial including, but not limited to, entertainment, gifts and client expenses.

-- Fees for story rights, music rights or clearance rights.
+- Fees for licensing, story rights, music rights or clearance rights.

 - Expenses related to distribution, publicity, marketing or promotion of the project.